Showing 10 of 19 Results

 A contemporary of Shakespeare’s, Christopher Marlowe was quite possibly queer himself- although of course we can’t know for certain.
 What we do know is that in spite of its tragic ending, Marlowe’s play Edward II depicts the titular King and his homosexual relationships with more sympathy than the viewer might expect from Elizabethan drama.
 A version starring Derek Jacobi and Tilda Swinton is available to watch through Box of Broadcasts

-The House on the Cerulean Sea by T.J Klune
+The House in the Cerulean Sea by T.J Klune

-Perfect for a lighter summer read, The House on the Cerulean Sea blends a queer romance with explorations of found family and forming a community as “outsiders”.
+Perfect for a lighter summer read, The House in the Cerulean Sea blends a queer romance with explorations of found family and forming a community as “outsiders”.

 What’s on in June?